sagarbansode-data/Logistics-Warehouse-Performance-Dashboard/README.md

 The dashboards were developed based on four corporate business requirement documents.

-Each phase introduced additional reporting requirements, analytical questions, KPI expectations and business scenarios that were implemented through Power BI dashboards. :contentReference[oaicite:4]{index=4} :contentReference[oaicite:5]{index=5} :contentReference[oaicite:6]{index=6} :contentReference[oaicite:7]{index=7}
+Each phase introduced additional reporting requirements, analytical questions, KPI expectations and business scenarios that were implemented through Power BI dashboards.

----

-# 💼 Business Value

-The dashboards help organisations:

-- Monitor warehouse performance
-- Improve inventory visibility
-- Identify operational bottlenecks
-- Reduce inventory discrepancies
-- Improve validation processes
-- Optimise warehouse productivity
-- Support executive-level decision making

 ---
 # 🎯 Learning Outcomes

 This project demonstrates practical experience in: